 In 2011, the first official Feeding Tube Awareness Week was held, and the “I heart a Tubie” and “Super Tubie” merchandise was launched.
 Since then, the expansion of the Feeding Tube Awareness Foundation has been moving steadily forward with the mission to provide practical information on the day-to-day life with a feeding tube, and to raise positive awareness of tube feeding so that ALL who rely on feeding tubes can get the support they need.
 The website is continually expanding to include any and all information that parents of children with feeding tubes need.

-The Feeding Tube Awareness Facebook page is the largest online support group for pediatric tube feeding in the world with 40,000 “fans” and counting.
+The Feeding Tube Awareness Facebook page is the largest online support group for pediatric tube feeding in the world with more than 50,000 “fans” and counting.
 Volunteer staff members dedicate countless hours each week to answering every question asked on the Facebook page, constantly striving to improve the quality and quantity of information provided on the website, and building relationships with providers of services that are vital to those with feeding tubes.
 All of this is done while balancing careers, families, educational pursuits, and caring for their own medically complex children.

 As a parent-to-parent organization, the FTA staff truly understands what life is like with medically complex children and as such, understands the value of public awareness of tube feeding.
 Greater awareness means that parents find the support they need more quickly and feel less alone and scared.
 It means that family, friends and strangers have more compassion and understanding.
 It changes public opinion and by doing so, it changes the experience of tube feeding.
 Awareness matters in very real and tangible ways.